SMART business goals create the roadmap you need to turn your overarching dreams for your company into reality.

 The “A” in SMART goal also can stand for “acceptable.”
 It refers to getting buy-in from everyone involved, so you can rally employees behind a common objective and motivate them to take the initiative.

-A goal needs to be relevant to your business.
-Otherwise, it might turn into a lot of busywork with few meaningful results.
-For example, short-term goals need to be in alignment with the overarching vision for your business.
+Relevant: A goal needs to be relevant to your business.
+For example, short-term goals should align with the overarching vision for your business.

-Tying a timeline to the goal-setting process helps ensure things get done.
-Your goal should have a clear start date and end date representing a duration that matches the scope and resources available.
-Setting a time-bound goal is especially crucial for short-term objectives because it helps you strategically allocate time and resources to high-priority projects.
+Time-Bound: Your goal should have a clear start date and end date representing a duration that matches the scope and resources available.

 Consider applying SMART goals to several aspects of running your small business, including leadership, management and employee performance.
-Here are some examples of setting meaningful SMART goals that’ll help you achieve tangible results:
+Here are some SMART business goals examples of setting meaningful SMART goals that’ll help you achieve tangible results:

 SMART Goals Examples for Employees

 General Goal: Improve Customer Service Quality